 The 1,600 tonnes per day Paciência plant along with a workshop and office complex remain on care and maintenance.
 The well-built facilities remain functional.
 However, it is clear that, based on the defined resources, the underground mine cannot support a start-up of the facility at this time.
 To restart operations, exploration and development of the mines and mineral deposits that surround the facility, the Company would need to identify sufficient feed for a sustained operation.
 Delineated reserves available for mining exist but these reserves will not sustain an economic plant start-up.

-Paciência has not been a focus of attention for management during 2014 and the first quarter of 2015.
+Paciência has not been a focus of attention for management during 2015.
 Ultimately, the Company may startup, redeploy, sell, joint-venture or otherwise monetize the Paciência processing facility.
-The Company is conducting assessments to reduce the ongoing care and maintenance costs of the facility in 2015.